In my Sea Hunt collection I have quite a few items that don’t easily fit into a category.

 Apparently the Sea Hunt film was popular since Castle Films produced a 16mm version.
 And it was in color as well, very unusual for that time.

 The film is mounted on a 7” reel although the actual film occupies just 6”.
-While one would think the film is longer, it is the same film but in 16mm format using thicker celluloid for strength.
+While one would think the film is longer than the 8mm full version, it is the same film but in 16mm format using thicker celluloid for strength.

 This box is a generic Castle Films box with advertising for other Castle Films printed in color on the top cover plus more films advertised in black & white on the bottom cover.
 The bottom edge of the top cover has the following stamped in blue ink: